-Natural History II (3) UC:CSU
+Natural History II (3) UC:CSU 11

+Lecture 2 hours; Laboratory 2 hours.
 Note: This course is taught in 1-unit modules.
 No credit for repeated modules.
 Deals with the biology of the environment and the interrelationship of climate, animals, plants, and humans.
 Course will include an in-depth ecological and systematic survey of a few selected ecosystems of the world.

-12 Natural History and Field Biology I (3) CSU
+Natural History and Field Biology I (3) CSU

+Lecture 2 hours; Laboratory 2 hours.
 Note: This course is taught in 1-unit modules.
 No credit for repeated modules.
 Deals with the biology of the environment and the interrelationship of climate, animals, plants, and humans.
 Course will include an in-depth ecological and systematic survey of a few selected ecosystems of the world.

-The Science of Biotechnology (3) UC:CSU
+40 The Science of Biotechnology (3) UC:CSU

+Lecture 2 hours; Laboratory 2 hours.
 Prerequisite: Biology 6 and Chemistry 101.